 Club Fundraising has created this privacy statement in order to demonstrate our firm commitment to privacy.
-The following discloses our information gathering and dissemination practices for this website.

 Club Fundraising– who are we?

 Club Fundraising is an Australian based company operating from Melbourne.
 We specialise in the supply of a FREE fundraising platform.
 For more information, please click on the “About Us” link in the footer of our website.

 What kinds of personal information do we collect and for what purpose?

 ‘Personal information’ means information or opinion about an identified individual, or an individual who is reasonably identifiable.

 Examples of the types of personal information we collect include names, ip address, other contact details such as email address, financial details such as a credit card number, transaction history and products and service preferences.

 The above information is collected so as to enable us to fulfil our responsibilities as a retailer of fund raising products, and to tailor our products and services to best meet the needs of our customers.
 We also use this information to market to our customers.

 You authorise us to provide your information to the relevant parties when you make a purchase on Club Fundraising.
 You also authorise us to provide information that we hold about you, or this Agreement, to PayPal Australia PTY Limited and to any government, statutory or regulatory authority at the reasonable request of PayPal Australia PTY Limited or that authority or for the purposes of complying with any applicable law or regulation.
 You acknowledge that PayPal Australia PTY Limited or the relevant authority may disclose that information to third parties, where required by law to do so.